 - The customers remain Amazon’s customers (no way to communicate with them)

 - You will need to enroll in Brand Registry for each marketplace to be able to set up an Amazon Storefront

 - Less convenient than your own online store

-Amazon Storefronts is an extra tool that you can use to increase your customer engagement.
-If you do not have your online store creating an Amazon Storefront will serve as a mirror for your brand.
+Amazon Storefront is an extra tool that you can use to increase your customer engagement.
+If you do not have an online store creating an Amazon Storefront will serve as a mirror for your brand.

 Besides, you can increase your brand's visibility in related searches, while allowing you to tell your brand's story through a combination of videos, images and text content, which can be important to many customers.

 Do you already have an Amazon Storefront?
 Let us know your experiences with this Amazon tool in the comments section down below.